 The Harris-Galveston Subsidence District (H-GSD) groundwater regulatory plan (the Plan) requirements mandated the construction of infrastructure in order to meet the 2010 conversion target of a thirty percent reduction in groundwater use, along with additional requirements in order to meet higher conversion target thresholds (which will take effect through the year 2035).
 The Authority's Groundwater Reduction Plan (GRP) was approved in 2003 and it defines how it will comply with H-GSD's requirements.
 The H-GSD updated its regulatory plan, which includes the extension of the conversion deadlines, in January 2013.
 As a result of the Plan changes, existing GRP's must incorporate the changes required under the Plan.
 The Authority submitted the updated GRP to the H-GSD on June 26, 2014 for recertification.
-The 2016-2017 CIP defines components of the plan detailed in the Authority's updated GRP.
+The 2017-2018 CIP defines several of the major components of the plan detailed in the Authority's updated GRP needed to facilitate continued compliance with the HGSD's conversion requirements.